faenrandir/a_careful_examination/documents/book_of_mormon/letters_to_colesville_saints/the_first_colesville_letter.md

 > The intertextual analysis of this letter (and the following one) is complicated by the attribution of authorship to both John Whitmer and Joseph Smith. *Documents, Volume 1* simply states that “JS and John Whitmer wrote this letter” (*JSP*, D1:172), while acknowledging, “most of his letters were dictated to scribes or written by assignment on his behalf” (xxii).
 The answer may be as simple as understanding that Whitmer served as one of Smith’s scribes as early as 1829, assisted Smith with portions of the Bible translation project during portions of 1830, and was the primary scribe for the Book of Commandments and Revelations.
 See Robin Scott Jensen, “From Manuscript to Printed Page: An Analysis of the History of the Book of Commandments and Revelations,” *BYU Studies* 48, no. 3 (2009): 24–25.
 However, if Whitmer’s role was closer to “written by assignment,” this obviously complicates discerning just how much of the language of these two letters can be attributable to Smith.

-Frederick attributes the two Colesville letters to Joseph Smith in his article (e.g., "Smith makes a conscious decision to close his letter...").
+Frederick attributes the two Colesville letters to Joseph Smith in his article (e.g., ""Smith makes a conscious decision to close his letter...").

 ## Joseph Smith Papers Transcript